 Tip 2: Comprehension Skills

-- Own Words: When a question asks for “your own words”, never quote from the text.
+- Own Words: When a question asks for “your own words,” never quote from the text.
+Read the sentence, look away, and rewrite the idea simply.

 Tip 3: Editing Skills